DimitriosTsarouchas/blog/CTFs/_posts/2021-02-02-Local-File-Inclusion-CTF.md

 We need to find a vector such as a binary that falconfeast can execute as superuser and exploit it to gain root access.
 By using `sudo -l` we can check if falconfeast is able to execute any command as a superuser in that machine.

 ![Sudo -l](/assets/img/LFI/sudo-l.png)
-*What falconfeast can execute as superuser?*
+*What commands falconfeast can execute as superuser?*

 As we can see falconfeast can execute as the root user the `/usr/bin/socat` command.